juristr/juristr.github.com/_posts/2016-11-14-ng2-template-driven-form-validators.md

 {% include article-link.html
     url="/blog/2016/08/ng2-forms-first-look/"
-    title="Angular 2 Forms - a first look"
+    title="Angular Forms - a first look"
-    text="Learn about the reactive as well as template driven approach to forms in Angular 2" imageurl="https://www.gravatar.com/avatar/64537dfe80f44978663e378d375c7138?s=150&d=identicon&r=PG"
+    text="Learn about the reactive as well as template driven approach to forms in Angular" imageurl="https://www.gravatar.com/avatar/64537dfe80f44978663e378d375c7138?s=150&d=identicon&r=PG"
 %}

 ## Adding built-in validators

-We can make use of the built-in [HTML5 validators in Angular 2](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) just as we were able already in Angular 1.
+We can make use of the built-in [HTML5 validators in Angular](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) just as we were able already in AngularJS (Angular 1.x).
 Behind the scenes, Angular recognizes these validators and integrates with them.

 That said, as a first step we add the `novalidate` attribute onto our form.
 This disables the browser validation behavior and let's us do the displaying of valiation errors with Angular.